 The FBAR for US expats is a very important form.
 It’s directly linked to your foreign-held bank account.
 Whether you need to file it or not depends on how much money you have each calendar year.
-Here at MyExpatTaxes, we decided to create a guide for you to understand what the FBAR is and what your responsibility is within it.
+Here at MyExpatTaxes, we decided to create a guide for you to understand what the FBAR is and what your responsibility is when filing your taxes.

 The Foreign Bank Account Report